message/iata/BE.md

 - This does not apply to:
 - passengers residing in Belgium;
 - passengers younger than 12 years;
-- passengers arriving from Malta, Monaco or Vatican City (Holy See);
 - passengers arriving from orange regions of Finland, France, Italy, Portugal, Spain or Sweden .Details can be found at <a href="https://www.info-coronavirus.be/en/colour-codes-by-country/">https://www.info-coronavirus.be/en/colour-codes-by-country/</a> ;
 - passengers arriving from Argentina, Australia, Bahrain, Canada, Chile, Chinese Taipei, Colombia, Hong Kong (SAR China), Indonesia, Korea (Rep.), Kuwait, Macao (SAR China), New Zealand, Peru, Qatar, Rwanda, Saudi Arabia, United Arab Emirates or Uruguay;
 - passengers who in the past 14 days have been in Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa, Zambia or Zimbabwe.
+9. Passengers must have:
+- a negative COVID-19 antigen test taken at most 1 day before arrival.
+The test result must be in Dutch, English, French or German; or;
-9. Passengers who in the past 14 days have been in Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa, Zambia or Zimbabwe must have a negative COVID-19 PCR test taken at most 72 hours before arrival.
+- a negative COVID-19 PCR test taken at most 72 hours before arrival.
 The test result must be in Dutch, English, French or German.
+This does not apply to:
+- passengers residing in Belgium;
+- passengers younger than 12 years;
+- passengers arriving from Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland
+- passengers arriving from Argentina, Australia, Bahrain, Canada, Chile, Chinese Taipei, Colombia, Hong Kong (SAR China), Indonesia, Korea (Rep.), Kuwait, Macao (SAR China), New Zealand, Peru, Qatar, Rwanda, Saudi Arabia, United Arab Emirates or Uruguay;
+- passengers who in the past 14 days have been in Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa, Zambia or Zimbabwe.
+10. Passengers who in the past 14 days have been in Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa, Zambia or Zimbabwe must have a negative COVID-19 PCR test taken at most 72 hours before arrival.
+The test result must be in Dutch, English, French or German.
 - This does not apply to:
 - passengers residing in Belgium;
 - passengers younger than 12 years.
-10. Passengers entering or transiting through Belgium must complete a "Passenger Locator Form" at most 180 days before arrival at <a href="https://travel.info-coronavirus.be/public-health-passenger-locator-form">https://travel.info-coronavirus.be/public-health-passenger-locator-form</a>
+11. Passengers entering or transiting through Belgium must complete a "Passenger Locator Form" at most 180 days before arrival at <a href="https://travel.info-coronavirus.be/public-health-passenger-locator-form">https://travel.info-coronavirus.be/public-health-passenger-locator-form</a>
-11. Passengers could be subject to a COVID-19 test and quarantine; details can be found at <a href="https://www.info-coronavirus.be/en/">https://www.info-coronavirus.be/en/</a>
+12. Passengers could be subject to a COVID-19 test and quarantine; details can be found at <a href="https://www.info-coronavirus.be/en/">https://www.info-coronavirus.be/en/</a>
-12. Passengers are subject to medical screening.
+13. Passengers are subject to medical screening.
-13. Residence permits issued by Italy with an annotation of ‘ASILO' are not accepted for entering or transiting through Belgium.
+14. Residence permits issued by Italy with an annotation of ‘ASILO' are not accepted for entering or transiting through Belgium.